simonorozcoarias/Inpactor2/README.md

 * genome_file.fasta.out.gff
 * genome_file.fasta.tbl

 Where "genome_file.fasta" is the name of the input genome used in Inpactor2.
+For more information about RepeatMasker outputs and its operation, please consult its documentation: https://www.repeatmasker.org/webrepeatmaskerhelp.html

 # Inpactor2_utils
 <a name="inpactor2_utils"/>